-3. governance is effective for securing the above recover debt.
-We a for example on the DocuSign to avoid documents and the with the Purchase The Corporate Go important that a and provides a c outlined are fit for e been working both with TIC and Legal looking at how well we are working closely with the Better ways of Working strategic area, e E-Signatures project evaluating the potential of using Adobe and the need for staff to travel into offices to add wet signatures into e Invoices Project investigating the reduction of hard copy invoices Order Compliance Pilot which has commenced.
-Devernance arrangements of the Council are acceptable.
-It is Governance Statement includes an evaluation and conclusion clear judgement on whether the governance arrangements r purpose.
-To enable this judgement our Internal Audit service w of our arrangements against the adopted standards.
+Debtors team have been working both with TIC and Legal looking at how well we recover debt.
+We are working closely with the Better ways of Working strategic area, for example on the E-Signatures project evaluating the potential of using Adobe and DocuSign to avoid the need for staff to travel into offices to add wet signatures into documents and the Invoices Project investigating the reduction of hard copy invoices with the Purchase Order Compliance Pilot which has commenced.

+3. governance is effective for securing the above

+The Corporate Governance arrangements of the Council are acceptable.
+It is important that a Governance Statement includes an evaluation and conclusion and provides a clear judgement on whether the governance arrangements outlined are fit for purpose.
+To enable this judgement our Internal Audit service conducted a review of our arrangements against the adopted standards.

 Findings of Carmarthenshire County Council Internal Audit review of AGS and Corporate Governance Post Review Assurance Level Description for Assurance Level Acceptable Moderate controls, some areas of non-compliance to agreed controls Medium/Low risk of not meeting objectives Medium/Low risk of fraud, negligence, loss, damage to reputation Internal Audit found no fundamental control issues to be addressed as a high priority.

-The Governance and Audit Committee is a key component of Corporate Governance, providing a source of assurance about the Authority's arrangements for managing risk, maintaining an effective control environment, and reporting on financial as well as non- financial performance.
+The Governance and Audit Committee is a key component of Corporate Governance, providing a source of assurance about the Authority's arrangements for managing risk, maintaining an effective control environment, and reporting on financial as well as non-financial performance.

 The Authority has a Risk Management Steering Group which reports directly to Cabinet, Governance and Audit Committee and Chief Officers Team (CMT).
 The Risk Management Steering Group examines how Risk Management can be developed and ensures that Risk Management is embedded in decision making throughout the organisation.
 The Group meet quarterly and is supported by the work of its Subgroups i.e. Property & Liability Risks, Motor Fleet Risks and Contingency Planning Subgroups.
 TIC's December 2021 review concluded that 'The Terms of Reference of the Risk Management Steering Groups and its various sub-groups have recently been reviewed.
 This will allow the Strategic Group to adopt more of a strategic approach to its consideration of risk management issues, such as undertaking regular reviews of the Corporate Risk Register.'

-The Steering Group's role in allocating the £250k of risk management funding could y introducing clearer criteria for how this funding is prioritised and Duty to Consult Is there any consultation on your assessment of performance?
+The Steering Group's role in allocating the £250k of risk management funding could be strengthened by introducing clearer criteria for how this funding is prioritised and spent on annual basis.

+Duty to Consult

+Is there any consultation on your assessment of performance?

 A mixed approach to ascertaining views on the 2022-25 budget took place.
 We invited residents, businesses and community and voluntary organisations to have a say on the draft budget so the Councillors can consider feedback before making a final decision.
-A series of departmental seminars for all County Councillors took place over a five-day period: 17 th to 21 st January 2022.
+A series of departmental seminars for all County Councillors took place over a five-day period: 17th to 21st January 2022.
 All efficiencies across each department were considered in detail and feedback sought.
 Alongside councillor engagement public consultation took place via an online survey.
 The survey was administered electronically via the Council's online consultation page on our website.
 Emails were also submitted, and social media was utilised to encourage residents to complete the online survey and some provided comments on Facebook and Twitter.
 The results of the consultations were considered and presented to Cabinet and County Council as part of the Budget Strategy Report.